• Skip to primary navigation

 How Much Does Errors & Omissions Insurance Cost?

-Happy employee in office Errors and omissions (E&O) insurance is a type of liability insurance that protects businesses from claims related to professional mistakes.
+Errors & omissions (E&O) insurance is a type of liability insurance that protects businesses from claims related to professional mistakes.
 Inadequate or incomplete work, poor advice, delayed delivery of products or services and other negligent actions all constitute examples of “errors and omissions.”
 Lawsuits brought over these types of mistakes can be very costly for nearly any organization; fortunately, E&O insurance provides assistance in these situations.
 So, how much does errors and omissions insurance cost?

 Factors Affecting The Cost Of Errors & Omissions Insurance